 This pack is a jack-of-all-trades.
 It's comfortable and stylish in all situations, from the trail to the train station.
 This versatility is why the Versant received our Top Pick for Travel award.
-The simple design and low profile make the pack an outstanding option for travel.
+The simple design and low profile make the pack an excellent option for travel.
 The Versant's durable and waterproof fabric and comfortable hip belt make it a fabulous option for backpacking as well.
 Though the straps are thinner than most, the pack still provides plenty of support for carrying heavy loads, without the added bulk.

 This small pocket is great for keeping your phone dry on a wet trip in the backcountry, or for storing important items when traveling, like a wallet or passport.

 For $260, the Thule Versant is average regarding price.
 Most packs in this review fall between $240 and $300.
 This model provides exceptional value, especially when you consider the pack's versatility and durability.
 If you're looking for a pack to suit your needs for multiple situations, and one that will last a long time, the Versant is a great option.
 As a pack that can be suited for traveling, backpacking, and even day use, the Versant has outstanding value.

 Negotiating talus in the Thule Versant was no real issue, especially once the pack was adjusted to fit just right.